Digital Camera Noise and Texture Measurements

 • Annex A specifies the method for determining the components of the digital camera noise from a number of samples.

-• Annex B describes a procedure using a human visual response model as a method for weighting the spectral components of the noise.
+• Annex B describes a procedure for measuring the visual noise using a human visual model that aims to predict the perceived quality of the image.

-• Annex C gives a step-by-step procedure for determining the signal to noise ratio and incremental gain.
+• Annex D provides a recommended step-by-step procedure for determining the signal-to-noise ratio.

-• Annex D lists recommendations for practical viewing conditions for various output media.
+• Annex E describes recommendations for practical viewing conditions for various output media.

 3. Measurement software:

-Experts from ISO/TC 42 have developed software for performing the noise measurements specified in Annex B of ISO 15739:2013.
+Experts from ISO/TC 42 have developed software for performing the noise measurements, described in normative Annex B and informative Annex F of ISO 15739:2023.

-Note: The software is updated as of March 2016.
-The correction to the software precedes the correction to ISO 15739.
-Also note, Matlab is required to run the software — it is not compiled.
+Note: Matlab is required to run the software — it is not compiled.
 This reference implementation is meant to be reviewed and implemented by software developers.

 4. Related papers published by IS&T